Is Mindful Parenting The Key To A Better Family Life?

 What It Means To Respond Instead Of Reacting

 A child, on the other hand, will only feel the hurt and not understand that you are experiencing stress.
 Your reaction may even seem scary to them.
-Not only that, but you are modeling to them how adults act when under stress.
+Not only that, but you are modeling to them how adults act when under pressure.
 This is all reacting.

-By pausing, you can let the anger or frustration pass.
+When you pause, you can let the anger or frustration pass.
 Then you can make a conscious decision about how to respond to your child.

 How To Incorporate Mindful Parenting Into Your Family